OptikaFX/OptikaFX-2D-Documentation/Documentation~/wall-bending.md

 - Tree casting a shadow onto a cliff wall
 - Object shadow crossing from ground to wall
 - Character in a top-down/isometric room
+- Large sprite whose left or right side reaches a wall before the center does

 ---